prozion/language-tabtree/README.md

-# Tabtree graph description syntax support for Atom
+# Tabtree syntax support for Atom

-Tabtree graph description syntax support for Atom.
+Tabtree is a special format to describe knowledge graphs.
+This library provides support for Tabtree syntax highlighting in the Atom code editor.